cortexrd/Knack-Toolkit-Library/README.md

 **\_nf=field_x, field_y, field_z**: No Filtering.
 Will prevent filtering on these fields, even if they are visible in the table.

-**\_ni**: No Inline editing.
+**\_ni=colHeader1, colHeader2**: No Inline editing on columns with specified headers.
+If no parameter is supplied, it will apply to the whole table.
 Disables inline editing for the user, even if enabled in the Builder.
 Enabling inline editing is required for API calls in tables, but not always desirable at the user interface.
 This provides a solution.

 \* Note about \_ni security: use this keyword with caution as it only disables the user interface.
 Someone with coding skills and bad intentions could still modify the data using commands in the console.